 Level 2 - Inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly; and

 Level 3 - Inputs that are not based on observable market data.

-The fair value of cash and marketable securities are based on level 1 inputs of the fair value hierarchy.
+The fair value of marketable securities was based on level 1 inputs of the fair value hierarchy.